Best Electrician Schools in Rhode Island

 When comparing schools, focus on:

-• Job placement support - Some programs have direct employer pipelines.
+• Career services Some.
+Programs have direct employer pipelines.

 • Track your hours from day one.
 Keep copies of all documentation.